Rory Delap: Throw-ins

 In the 2008–09 Premier League season Delap's throw-ins led directly to both goals scored in at least two matches.
 Both Stoke goals in the 3–2 loss to Everton on 14 September 2008 came about as a result of Delap's throw.
 Afterwards Everton manager David Moyes referred to Delap as the "Human Sling".
 Later, Delap used his ability to help score Stoke's goals in the 2–1 victory over Arsenal at the Britannia Stadium on 1 November 2008.
 The first of these travelled 45 metres from the sideline into the penalty area.

 The then Chelsea manager Luiz Felipe Scolari described the technique as "fantastic" and suggested the goalkeeper ought not to attempt claiming the ball in this situation.
 "I think he puts the ball better with his hands than his foot, it's fantastic.
 I have never seen anything like this in my life; 10 metres outside midfield, this boy puts the ball inside the area.
 Maybe it's not beautiful football but it's effective."

 Some teams developed techniques to try and put Delap's long throws off.
 Notable examples include against Hull City on 29 November 2008, goalkeeper Boaz Myhill kicking the ball out beyond the byline for a corner kick instead of out into touch when under pressure; unused Hull substitute Dean Windass received a yellow card for unsporting behaviour after warming up too close to Delap when preparing to take a throw-in.
 On 27 March 2010, West Ham United erected an extra set of advertising boards considerably close to the touchline to hamper Delap's run-up, but he was still capable of reaching the penalty box in spite of the limited space.
 These boards backfired when West Ham lost possession from a Julien Faubert throw-in, which led to Ricardo Fuller scoring the only goal of the game in Stoke's favour.
 Burnley also tried a similar tactic; however, the match finished 1–1 with Stoke's goal coming from a Delap throw.

 Delap served as the inspiration for Danny Brooks – a P.E. teacher from West Yorkshire who broke the world record for the longest football throw-in.
 He performed a flip throw to gain extra momentum and lifted the record to 49.78 m.
-The record was once again broken on 18 June 2010, and is now held by Thomas Grønnemark of Denmark, who threw the ball 51.33 m.
+The record was once again broken on 18 June 2010 by Thomas Grønnemark of Denmark, who threw the ball 51.33 m.